Saints can run and play D, Rams have a dynamic offense

 New York also was off last week.

-Here’s a cool fact: Panthers DE Julius Peppers and Jets QB Josh McCown are the only players still active who were drafted in 2002.
+Here’s a cool fact: Panthers DE Julius Peppers and Jets QB Josh McCown are two of three players still active who were drafted in 2002.
 Peppers went No. 2 overall to Carolina, while McCown was a third-round selection (No. 81 overall) by Arizona.

 The Falcons escaped in Seattle on Monday night, and now face one of Matt Ryan’s patsies.
 In the past seven home games against Tampa Bay, Ryan has 14 TDs and one interception.